Constructivist Learning Theory: How Learners Build Their Knowledge

 Increased Communication

-1. Expert Area: In this area, subject matter experts (SMEs) reside to answer any questions that your learners may have.
-What’s more, all questions and answers are made available for everyone to view!
-Therefore, saving people time asking the same questions over and over again.
+1. Expert Area: In this area, subject matter experts (SMEs) are available to engage with your learners and answer any questions they may have.
+What’s more, all questions and answers are made available for everyone to view in the FAQs section.

-2. Live Chat: This puts the power of instant messaging in the hands of learners.
-They can easily discuss topics with each other in a free-flowing environment.
+2. Live Chat: This puts the power of instant messaging in the hands of your learners.
+As a result, your audience can easily discuss topics with each other in a free-flowing environment.

 On Growth Engineering Learning App, you can send learners custom notifications.
 This way you’ll be able to direct them to new content, or exciting discussions taking place.